 Another principle I learned growing up in a small Midwest town was to always treat others as you’d want to be treated.
 Sounds simple, but in a hometown where “your parents knew if you’d been acting up before you even got home”, this was ingrained at an early age.
 I still value this principle and strive to run my business with it in mind.

-Sports was a big part of my life growing up.
-Although I had a successful high school career in football, there weren’t many colleges looking to recruit a 165 lbs senior.
+Sports were a big part of my life growing up.
+Although I had a successful high school career in football, there weren’t many colleges looking to recruit a 165 pound senior.
 So my college football career started at a tiny junior college in the middle of nowhere, Highland Community College.
 There I went from non-existent on the depth chart to an All-Conference selection by the time I finished up.
 This led to a scholarship offer at Emporia State a Division II college in KS.
 While battling for a starting spot, I suffered a devastating knee injury, tearing my ACL on the very last day of spring practice.
 After sitting out a year and a grueling physical therapy regimen, I was able to come back from that injury to help our team to its first-ever playoff appearance as a Division II school, earning All-Conference and All-American honors along the way.
 My head coach later shared with me a note following that season that he’d written before that year started… he was unsure about starting me at free safety due to the uncertainty of how I’d come back from my injury and thinking “I’d lost a step.”
 In a weird sort of way, hearing his doubt after the way my football career had ended was actually very gratifying.
 It reinforced the fact that hard work does pay off.

 At the core of our company’s success is a simple philosophy – “It’s very difficult to outperform the core group of associations you surround yourself with and this is what truly differentiates Advisors Excel.
 The simple formula of focusing on the biggest and brightest financial advisors in the country and facilitating the ease of how ideas are shared among them has led to results we could never have imagined.”

 When not working, you can find me enjoying time with my family at our home in rural Silver Lake, Kansas.
 I’m blessed to have met the woman I was meant to spend the rest of my life with while still in high school.
 Sarah, easily has the more challenging career between us as she spends her days at home with our three young children: Braun, Nash, and Nellie (no easy task!).
-Sarah also stays busy coaching high school volleyball with two former state championship teams to her credit!
+Sarah also stays busy coaching high school volleyball with three former state championship teams to her credit!
 For my hobbies, I enjoy staying physically active with CrossFit (also have a couple Tough Mudders under my belt!), bass fishing in our pond, and collecting (and drinking) red wine!
-I’m also passionate about giving to causes that help children in need, here are a list of a few of my favorite charities: Make-A-Wish, World Teacher Aid, The Help Foundation.
+I’m also passionate about giving to causes that help children in need, here are a list of a few of my favorite charities: Make-A-Wish, World Teacher Aid, The Help Foundation, Front Row Foundation.